peaceroad/p7d-markdown-it-p-captions/README.md

 | `caption-blockquote` | source, quote, blockquote, 引用, 引用元, 出典 |
 | `caption-slide`| slide, スライド |

-In addition, a delimiter is required after these strings, and then one space is needed.
-If the character string is Japanese, half-width spaces only are allowed.
+Additionally, a delimiter is required after these strings (`[.:．.:　]`) as shown below.
+For half-width character strings, an additional space is required.
+Also, in Japanese, only half-width spaces can be used as delimiters.

 ```md
 Fig. A caption